Adults

 Where can I get the RSV vaccine in Leicester, Leicestershire and Rutland:

-If you are aged between 75 -79 you are eligible for the RSV vaccine and can get vaccinated this autumn.
+If you are aged over 75, you are eligible for the RSV vaccine and can get vaccinated this autumn.
 You can either:

 • Wait for your GP practice to invite you for a vaccination.